-What is a RESP?
+What is a Registered Education Savings Plan (RESP)?

 A Registered Education Savings Plan (RESP) allows parents and guardians to accumulate the necessary funds to finance a child’s post-secondary education.

-Who is eligible?
 To qualify for an RESP, a beneficiary must:

 - Be a Canadian resident